AyeAreEm/Tree-View/README.md

 ### Tips / Hints
 - Hover over files / folders to see their name
 - Search for files and folders with the name of them [note: all entities that has the search term in its path will be displayed]
-- There is a 50 item cap to prevent crammed UI, however this can be easily changed in the `main.rs` file under `load_directory` function.
-This is not recommended though.
+- There is a render cap of 50 items to prevent crammed UI, this can be changed in the settings section - althought not recommended. note that this does not affect the search functionality
 - Shared folders can be set as master directories for team use.

 ### Settings Section